Is wearing earrings a sin?

 31 But your little ones, which ye said should be a prey, them will I bring in, and they shall know the land which ye have despised.
 (Num.14)

 This old part, old Adam, this which is figuratively described as at least twenty years old, will never make it to the promised land, heaven.
 It's called the flesh.
-Jesus, the true heavenly Joshua was an exception.
+Jesus, the true heavenly Joshua was an exception as He had no sin.
 Also, Caleb, the true end-time Christian church will also get to heaven without dying - they will be changed (1.Cor:15:52) when Lord Jesus Christ returns.
+What is needed is the Spirit, not the spirit of the devil, but the Holy Spirit, in order to get to heaven.

 Our carnal body, flesh, is always prone to sin.
 If the flesh dominates a man, he can never enter the promised land.
 Indeed, he'll be lost on the way.
 This is what's called being slave to sin.
 If we want to get into the heavenly Jerusalem, Jesus must ride on the colt, foal of an ass (spirit), followed by the old donkey (flesh).
 If Jesus isn't present and the donkey leads the way, it will not get into the heavenly Jerusalem.
 Martin Luther mentions: